Homily for first Sunday of Lent C07 Mar 2019, by Sermons in

 We celebrate today the first Sunday of Lent, a season we are invited to journey into ourselves to ask some fundamental questions about our relationship with God.

-The people of Israel were slaves in Egypt for years; they cried for help and the Lord came down to their rescue, to lead them out of the land of slavery to the land of freedom.
-In the book of Exodus 12, God promised to strike the land of Egypt to force the Egyptians to let the people of Israel go, and true to his promise he struck on Passover night killing every first born of the Egyptians but the Israelites were spared.
+The people of Israel were slaves in Egypt for years; they cried for help, and the Lord came down to their rescue, to lead them out of the land of slavery to the land of freedom.
+In the book of Exodus 12, God promised to strike the land of Egypt to force the Egyptians to let the people of Israel go, and true to his promise, he struck on Passover night, killing every firstborn of the Egyptians, but the Israelites were spared.
 The Israelites were then commanded never to forget that day, never to fail to tell their children and their children’s children what the Lord had done for them.
 So, in every opportunity they get, they recount their history in thanksgiving to God.

-We, by faith have become part of this great people, the people of God.
-St. Paul tells us in our second reading that if your lips confess that Jesus is Lord and if you believe in your heart that God raised him from the dead, then you will be saved.
+We, by faith, have become part of this great people, the people of God.
+St. Paul tells us in our second reading that if your lips confess that Jesus is Lord, and if you believe in your heart that God raised him from the dead, then you will be saved.
 By believing from the heart you are made righteous; by confessing with your lips you are save.
-Therefore, like the Israelites we must continually remind ourselves of who we are in Christ Jesus, to be conscious of our identity; Sons and daughters of God.
+Therefore, like the Israelites, we must continually remind ourselves of who we are in Christ Jesus, to be conscious of our identity; Sons and daughters of God.

 The devil says to Jesus If you are the Son of God, tell this stone to turn into a loaf.
 In other words, are you sure you are the Son of God?
 The devil wanted Jesus to doubt his own identity, to doubt the voice of the Father.
-But Jesus insist that he knows who he is and does not need to prove anything; Scripture says: man does not live on bread alone.
+But Jesus insists that he knows who he is and does not need to prove anything; Scripture says: man does not live on bread alone.

-In so many ways we have failed this God and man, confused our identity.
+In so many ways, we have failed this God and man, confused our identity.
 We doubted our prayers and even what God says we are.
 But we thank God for this year of mercy; let us hold onto the mercy of God and ask for forgiveness and the strength to move on to the promised land.
-The season of Lent is an opportunity for us to make amends for our damaged identity, to remind ourselves of who we are and to renew ourselves in God through Christ our Lord.
+The season of Lent is an opportunity for us to make amends for our damaged identity, to remind ourselves of who we are, and to renew ourselves in God through Christ, our Lord.